sirine-db/Datathon/README.md

 This script uses mammography data to predict whether a tumor is benign or malignant.
 After loading and cleaning the data(cell size, texture, and shape..), a correlation analysis is performed to remove less important features.
 The dataset is then split into training and test sets.
-Various machine learning models, including Kernel SVM, Naive Bayes, Logistic Regression, Random Forest Classification, and Nearest Neighbor, are trained on the training data, with a visualization of feature importance.
+Various machine learning models, including Kernel SVM, Naive Bayes, Logistic Regression, Random Forest Classification, and Nearest Neighbor,xgboost , are trained on the training data, with a visualization of feature importance.
-The models are then refined before making predictions on a separate test dataset.
+The models are refined and evaluated based on their accuracy, and only the models with the highest accuracy are kept for final predictions on a separate test dataset.
 The results are exported to a CSV file, and the performance of the models is evaluated using accuracy and a confusion matrix.

 ## 🗂️ Project Structure